Dreamfarer/WARNO-DATA/README.md

 * *BaseHitValueModifiers*
 * *HitModifierList*

-My best guess is that *BaseCriticModifier* and *BaseEffectModifier* are only used for the probability of triggering critical effects like "reseting targeting computer".
-We will ignore them for now.
+My best guess is that *BaseCriticModifier* and *BaseEffectModifier* are only used for the probability of triggering critical effects like "reseting targeting computer" and so on.
+We will ignore them both for now.
 What we are really interested in is *BaseHitValueModifiers* and *HitModifierList*.

 Now, for every shot a dice is rolled which will define if this particular shot is a hit or a miss.
 Just a random number would be too boring, we want to spice up the outcome with some parameters.
 My understanding is that *HitModifierList* is exactly that: Parameters for the dice roll.
 This list consists of the following items: Precision, DistanceToTarget, SuccesiveShots and Suppress.
 Now, what do these mean?
 Do note though, these are pure guesses.